inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed poll results view failing
 * Fixed fatal error on PDF creation
 * Fixed likert results on single and total views
+* Add ability to set a different quiz finish message for pass

 = 2.6.5 =